Harry Meshel

 Harry Meshel (June 13, 1924 – September 4, 2017) was an American Democratic politician.
 He served as the president of the Ohio State Senate and chairman of the Ohio Democratic Party.
-Meshel is noted for his legislative efforts on behalf of the disabled, economic development, and solid and hazardous waste disposal.
+Meshel is noted for his legislative efforts on behalf of disabled people, economic development, and solid and hazardous waste disposal.

 Early years

 He was born in Youngstown, Ohio on June 13, 1924, to Greek-American parents, Rubena (Markakis) and Angelo Michelakis, whose surname was Americanized to Meshel.
 Harry graduated from Youngstown's East High School in 1941.

 Meshel served in the Naval Construction Battalion, or SeeBees, during the Second World War from 1943 to 1946.
 He was awarded two Bronze Battle Stars for the battle of Leyte Gulf in 1944.
 He earned a bachelor's degree in business from Youngstown College in 1949.
 As an undergraduate, he was Student Council president and vice president of the senior class.
 Meshel received a master's degree in urban land economics from Columbia University in 1950.
 That same year he became a limited instructor at Youngstown College, while also working in investment, real estate, and insurance.